Desserts alcohol – 5 desserts to avoid if you are alcohol-free

-Most places are very happy to do this.
-With food because of the allergy issue more people are accommodating than with drink in my experience.
+Most places are pleased to do this.
+With food, more people are accommodating than with a drink, in my experience, because of the allergy issue.

 Now it’s been a while since I have eaten Italian food.
-It has been more of a Sunday roast, Thai, Spanish and Chinese where the alcohol dessert is very limited mainly.
+It has been more of a Sunday roast, Thai, Spanish and Chinese, where the alcohol dessert is very limited.

-However, here I was presented in this Italian restaurant with a sweet board, like a special dessert board.
-My heart started to sing its mass listing of everything that was good about dessert, cream pastries, sauces and the like.
+However, I presented this Italian restaurant with a sweet board as a special dessert board.
+My heart started to sing its mass listing of everything good about dessert, cream pastries, sauces and the like.
 I could actually feel my much watering with the thought.
-You know when you create that picture in your head and there is no going back!
+You know when you create that picture in your head, and there is no going back!

-I did what we all do, which was imagine the spoon going into my mouth with the dessert and getting that fuzzy buzz that dessert gives you.
-To add to that there coffee type desserts going if you want that extra kick of caffeine.
+I did what we all do: imagine the spoon going into my mouth with the dessert and get that fuzzy buzz that dessert gives you.
+To add to that, there coffee type desserts going if you want that extra kick of caffeine.

-Of course then reality kicked in.
-I discovered there was only one on the list that did not have alcohol and that was ice cream the rest were pre made and ready to go.
+Of course, then reality kicked in.
+I discovered there was only one on the list that did not have alcohol, ice cream.
+The rest were pre-made and ready to go.

 Number Five – Profiteroles

-Although there is now a trend and it is a big one to pump the cream with some vanilla alcohol, brandy or even whiskey.
-Now it might not be massive amounts but here in the UK supermarket war broke out over it.
+Although there is now a trend, it is a big one to pump the cream with some vanilla alcohol, brandy, or even whiskey.
+It might not be massive amounts, but here in the UK, supermarket war broke out over it.

-Now it seems that it had a lot of alcohol in them and the family who don’t drink suddenly noticed the child get a bit tipsy and the daughter said it definitely had alcohol in them.
+It seems that it had a lot of alcohol in them, and the family who don’t drink suddenly noticed the child get a bit tipsy, and the daughter said it definitely had alcohol in them.

-They complained to the supermarket got no response apparently and so went to the local press and the story got widespread coverage.
-The family actually got a great deal of criticism and it reminded me of how hard it is sometimes to be accepted in an alcohol dominated world.
+They complained to the supermarket that they got no response, so they went to the local press, and the story got widespread coverage.
+The family actually got a great deal of criticism, and it reminded me of how hard it is sometimes to be accepted in an alcohol dominated world.